-There are two kinds of face covers used in medical practice.
-Face (surgical) masks should cover the nose and mouth for surgical or other procedures.
+There two common face covers used in clinical practice are surgical face masks and respirators.
+Surgical face masks should cover the nose and mouth for surgical or other procedures.
 Respirators are designed to prevent the inhalation of noxious substances or particles including biological hazards such as microbes.
-Where masks or respirators are not available, for example in the community, covering the mouth and nose with a cloth or tissue is an acceptable alternative and should be encouraged (cough etiquette).